||F360 Modena F1

 ||Argento Nurburgring met.

 ||Bordeaux leather & carpet

-color combo, serviced with great records and a clutch & cam belt
+color combo, received a timing belt service 03/2020, great records, received a clutch & cam belt

 service at 8,800 miles by Ferrari Orange County.
 Sold to a very

 good client & friend in Chicago 06/07/2018 and was traded back